swift-server/async-http-client/README.md

 }
 ```

-You should always shut down `HTTPClient` instances you created using `try httpClient.syncShutdown()`.
-Please note that you must not call `httpClient.syncShutdown` before all requests of the HTTP client have finished, or else the in-flight requests will likely fail because their network connections are interrupted.
+You should always shut down `HTTPClient` instances you created using `try httpClient.shutdown()`.
+Please note that you must not call `httpClient.shutdown` before all requests of the HTTP client have finished, or else the in-flight requests will likely fail because their network connections are interrupted.

 ### async/await examples